martray704/sms/README.md

 C# SMS Class for GSM Modem

 Easy to use.
-Just create a Windows Form and Call the methods in SMS.cs
+Just create a windows form user Interface and call the methods in SMS.cs

 -----------
 Code tested on 2 GSM modems